 Parents are invited into school on the last Friday of every month to join our 'Celebration Collective Worship' which allows the pupils to share their work and achievements with members of the community, including extra-curricular accomplishments.
-During Celebration Worship, we place a key emphasis upon our behaviour aims and also our three core Christian values - service, friendship and perseverance, identifying pupils and community members who have modelled these values, taking time to hand out certificates and praise, to celebrate their behaviours.
+During Celebration Worship, we place a key emphasis upon our behaviour aims and also our three core Christian values - justice, service and koinonia - identifying pupils and community members who have modelled these values, taking time to hand out certificates and praise, to celebrate their behaviours.

-There are further opportunities provided to pupils to learn to value others and develop positive self-esteem through Collective Worship, RE and PSHE/Citizenship.
+There are further opportunities provided to pupils to learn to value others and develop positive selfesteem through Collective Worship, RE and PSHE/Citizenship.